Marketing strategies for small businesses

 Finding the proper tone of the article involves lots of research as well.
 “How should I deliver the information?
 Should I write in a friendlier tone, or should I be more serious?
 Should I write a “how-to” article, or in a different format?”
 The answer is that it depends on the subject, on the audience, on different things.
 Experiment, see what works and what doesn’t.

 Needless to say, good writing skills are required, and the articles should not contain grammatical errors.
 Proofread what you write two or three times or if you don’t have the time to do so, establish a content strategy and have someone else help you with it.
 Maybe hire a student or a freelance writer.

 Similar to SEO, it will take time to see results.
-It is a time-consuming long-term process, but results will come as long as you keep at it.
+It is a time-consuming long-term process, you need specific content marketing tools that might not be cheap, but results will come as long as you keep at it.
 Here is a perfect example of a blog about types of coffee beans.
 It is informative and nice to read, and it probably makes you want to browse the site and see what they have to offer.

 Last, but not least, email marketing.
 You can use it for various purposes: introduce a new type of coffee, a contest, coupons, a coffee of the week program, and many others.
 There are different email marketing strategies to take advantage of.

 People read about what they are interested in, and one advantage of email marketing is that it allows you to send targeted emails: one type of email for a customer group, another for another group.